 The Custom Weight Loss Center uses your weight, workout time and your calorie-burn goal to create a customized, body-slimming workout to fit your fitness needs.
 It also has an Interplay Universal iPod Dock to add motivation to your workout.
 It comes with a cable that you can plug directly into the treadmill console and your iPod.

 Aside from the standard features, it also has 8 customizable iFit Workouts that features the iFit training technology and customizable workout settings.
 With its cool Grafixx Display, you’ll see your preferred workout information.
 It’s advanced enough to visually display either your heart beat or an animated figure walking, jogging or running through your workout with you.

 - We hunted down the best cheap treadmills on the market for less than $1500.
 One of the best treadmills you can buy and Discover the best treadmill for your budget in 2017.
-Please visit our Best Buy Treadmill and Best Buy Elliptical pages for our current recommendations.
+Also, please visit below for Best Buy Treadmill and Best Buy Elliptical products for our current recommendations.
 Thank you!

 - belt is bigger than what is commonly found in the sub $500 price range

 - although 160 lbs in weight is not going to provide as much stability as something that’s 200 or more pounds, for a treadmill in this price, its weight is pretty decent

 - labour and parts warranty is a lot longer than usual for a $499 treadmill

 - you can plug in your iPod and have the treadmill play music

 - no quick eyes to adjust speed and incline